Farid Alfa-Ruprecht

-Farid Alfa-Ruprecht (born 28 March 2006) is a German footballer who plays as a winger for club VfL Bochum, on loan from Bayer Leverkusen.
+Farid Alfa-Ruprecht (born 28 March 2006) is a German professional footballer who plays as a winger for 2.
+Bundesliga club Hertha BSC, on loan from Bayer Leverkusen.

 Club career

 As a youth player, Alfa-Ruprecht joined Hamburg-based club Einigkeit Wilhelmsburg.
 At the age of ten, he joined the youth academy of Bundesliga side Hamburger SV.
 Five years later, he joined the youth academy of English Premier League side Manchester City.
 During the summer of 2022, he was promoted to the club's reserve team from their under-18 team.

+Bayer Leverkusen

 On 27 July 2025, Bayer Leverkusen announced the signing of Alfa-Ruprecht in a deal worth up to £5 million.
 He signed a five-year contract.

+Loan to VfL Bochum

-On 1 September 2025, he was loaned to VfL Bochum in 2.
-Bundesliga for the 2025–26 season.
+On 1 September 2025, he was loaned to VfL Bochum in the 2.
+Bundesliga, for the 2025–26 season.

+Loan to Hertha BSC

+On 20 August 2026, Alfa-Ruprecht returned to the 2.
+Bundesliga to join Hertha BSC, on loan for the 2026–27 season.

 International career

 Born in Germany, Alfa-Ruprecht is of Ghanaian descent.
 He played for the Germany national under-17 football team for 2023 UEFA European Under-17 Championship qualification.